anishsingh90/Brand-Page-Project-React-/README.md

-Here’s a suggested `README.md` for your GitHub repository:

----

 # **Brand Page Project (React)**

 This repository contains a **React-based brand page project** that showcases a professional and responsive website for a brand.
 The project focuses on clean design, smooth user interactions, and modern web development best practices.